-Flower prints and embroidery patterns have been a part of new season fashion trends and grandparents’ wallpapers for years, constantly showing up on mood boards as an infinite source of inspiration – and I should think so – that’s beauty fine-tuned for harmonious structure over billions of years, you don’t get better than that.
+Flower prints and embroidery patterns have been a part of new season fashion trends and grandparents’ wallpapers for years, constantly showing up on mood boards as an infinite source of inspiration.
+And I should think so!
+That’s beauty fine-tuned for harmonious structure over billions of years – you don’t get better than that.

 While plant based is vegan friendly, the same can’t always be said the other way around.
-Vegan fashion still makes use of a whole hell of artificial fabrics including plastic in various forms, such as nasty PVC, acrylic and PU.
+Vegan fashion still makes use of a whole hell of artificial fabrics, including plastic in various forms, such as nasty PVC, acrylic and PU.

-1. Organic Cotton
+2. Organic Cotton

 Grown from non-genetically modified plants that don’t hurt the environment, fabrics made from organic cotton are also grown without the use of pesticides, herbicides or chemical fertilizers in general.
 When waxed, it also looks a bit like a vegan leather – perfect for vegan ‘leather’ jeans!

-6. Muskin Mushroom Fiber
+5. Muskin Mushroom Fiber

 Able to replicate leather to a T, MuSkin is one of the coolest bio innovations of recent years.
 Essentially a parasitic fungus, this environmentally friendly fiber is both breathable, antibacterial and is easily manipulated to mimic whichever animal leather you fancy – so you can keep rocking snakeskin booties guilt free.

-Try: To wait.
+Try: To wait